 In sessions with some of the country's leading scholars of religion, theology, and ethics, you will encounter knowledge and practices that lead to personal transformation and make you a more effective agent of change in your organization, your community, and the world.

 Making Change 2022:

 Ananda, the Buddha’s beloved disciple, speaking to the Buddha about what he had learned from the Buddha’s instructions over the years of living with him, said that “half of the good life” is friendship with good people (kalyanamitta), companionship with good people, closeness with good people, only to be corrected by the Buddha that these are not half but actually the whole of the good life.
 (SN.45v.2)

 The social fabric of virtually any society emerges, binds, and holds itself through a combination of factors, but among the most important are relationships—bonds of family, friendship, and social connections.
 The historical and cultural understandings of relationships are as vast and creative as humankind itself.
 And yet they are constantly evolving, informed by the contemporaneous times, economies, cultural norms, and technologies that are in perpetual motion.

-Harvard Divinity School invites you to explore the nature and meaning of one such type of relationship—friendship—and its power to transform ourselves and our society.
-Across five days in early June 2022, participants will join notable scholars and faculty to focus on friendship’s historical and spiritual dimensions.
-Through a close, critical inspection of secular literature and sacred texts, we will examine the rich and complex power of friendship, including:
+Across five days in early June 2022, program participants joined notable scholars and faculty to focus on friendship’s historical and spiritual dimensions.
+Through a close, critical inspection of secular literature and sacred texts, participants examined the rich and complex power of friendship, including: